seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-20.md

 cite two of them.
 A certain monk directly asked the Buddha to give a definition of the world:

 > *'Loko, loko'ti bhante, vuccati.
-Kittāvatā nu kho, bhante, loko'ti vuccati?*
+Kittāvatā nu kho, bhante, 'loko'ti vuccati?*
 >
 > 'The world, the world', so it is said.
 In what respect, Venerable sir, is it
 > called a world?